Fighting food waste and serving charities

 Prior to launching Feeding Hong Kong, Gabrielle earned an MSc in Developmental Studies from the School of Oriental and African Studies.
 Her passion for waste reduction led her to Redress, an environmental NGO working to reduce waste in the fashion industry.
 She first became involved as a volunteer, and later as a Board Director.
 One of her achievements at Redress is being co-founder of the Redress Design Award, Redress’ flagship programme.
 Whilst there she also became involved with a food waste project which paved the way to Feeding Hong Kong.

-Gabrielle has a long history of volunteering and community service, a trait instilled in her by her parents from a very early age.
+Gabrielle has a long history of volunteering and community service, a trait instilled by her parents from a very early age.
 From spending many a Christmas Day as a child in Manchester helping out in the kitchen of a homeless hostel, to bridging the gap between food waste and hunger in Hong Kong, her passion to make the world a better place has always been a driving force.
-Under her leadership Feeding Hong Kong has not only made a significant impact on food insecurity and waste in Hong Kong, but has also made great steps in raising awareness of the issue.
+Under her leadership Feeding Hong Kong has not only made a significant impact on food insecurity and waste in Hong Kong, but has also made great steps in raising awareness of the issues.

 When not fighting against hunger and waste in Hong Kong, Gabrielle loves spending her time exploring and hiking in Hong Kong’s hills, what better way to exercise the body and feed the soul.

-Prior to Feeding Hong Kong, Edmond specialised in airline catering equipment development, inventory management, operational control and logistics.
+Prior to joining Feeding Hong Kong, Edmond specialised in airline catering equipment development, inventory management, operational control and logistics.
 With a strong interest in sustainability, he was responsible for driving much needed inflight waste recycling initiatives and fuel savings.
 He is passionate about reducing food wastage and has strived to make it an integral part of his career.

-Unsurprisingly Edmond enjoys cooking and every weekend he can be found at home preparing delicious homely food that is simple but tasty such as bean curd rolls, beef with shredded potatoes and Cantonese style stir fried rice noodles.
+Unsurprisingly, Edmond enjoys cooking and he can be found at home every weekend preparing delicious homely food that is simple but tasty, such as bean curd rolls, beef with shredded potatoes and Cantonese style stir fried rice noodles.
 These are his all-time favourite recipes from his mother.

-Prior to joining us at Feeding Hong Kong Janet had extensive international experience in both the logistics industry in Australia and the not-for-profit sector in the UK.
+Prior to joining us at Feeding Hong Kong, Janet had extensive international experience in both the logistics industry in Australia and the not-for-profit sector in the UK.
 These insights across different sectors and cultures superbly placed Janet for the work she does at Feeding Hong Kong.